Alban34/random-legendary/README.md

 I may add the following features in the future:
 - improve bystanders and master strike requirements base on the scheme setup.
 - display a history of the games with the most used cards and the best scores
-- create an executable app for ease of use
 - add some statistics on games and cards
 - add special rule of Avengers VS X-Men scheme